EEnez/levelist/PROJECT_PLAN.md

 ### 🚀 Current Status: Ready for Milestone 2!

 **🏆 Milestone 1 Achievements:**
-- ✅ Architecture solide : Next.js 14+ avec TypeScript
+- ✅ Solid architecture: Next.js 15+ with TypeScript
-- ✅ Interface complète : Toutes les pages CRUD fonctionnelles
+- ✅ Complete interface: All CRUD pages functional
-- ✅ Design moderne : Interface responsive avec Tailwind CSS
+- ✅ Modern design: Responsive interface with Tailwind CSS
-- ✅ Navigation fluide : Routing dynamique et breadcrumbs
+- ✅ Smooth navigation: Dynamic routing and breadcrumbs
-- ✅ Qualité du code : Aucune erreur TypeScript/ESLint
+- ✅ Code quality: No TypeScript/ESLint errors
-- ✅ Repository propre : Branches nettoyées, commits organisés
+- ✅ Clean repository: Organized branches and commits

-**📊 Fonctionnalités disponibles :**
+**📊 Available features:**
-- 🏠 Dashboard avec aperçu de la collection
+- 🏠 Dashboard with collection overview
-- 📚 Collection de jeux avec recherche et filtres
+- 📚 Game collection with search and filters
-- ➕ Ajout de jeux avec formulaire complet
+- ➕ Add games with complete form
-- ✏️ Édition de jeux avec pré-remplissage
+- ✏️ Edit games with pre-filled data
-- 🔍 Détails de jeux avec informations complètes
+- 🔍 Game details with complete information
-- 📱 Design responsive pour tous les appareils
+- 📱 Responsive design for all devices

 ---

-Last updated: January 2025
+Last updated: May 2025